 And then repeated it all.

-Rod and Cole ran a modest little establishment.
+Rod and Cole ran a modest establishment.
 Their bar had the cheapest little PA, but they were generous hosts – in spite of being maybe a little prickly sometimes.

 The most memorable night for me was one where I wasn’t even there.
 How’s that?